MarianneUK/EliBreMusic/README.md

 ### Acknowledgements

-- My new Mentor for accepting to support me at the last minute and for his advice.
+- My new Mentor for accepting to support me at the last minute and for his valuable advice.